+Check out the course outline on Scholar to see what you missed.
 I don't send notes.
-(You wouldn't be able to understand my lecture notes anyway-messy handwriting.)
-However, I will gladly send you pictures I took of the whiteboard from the last class.
-Just send me an email, and I'll reply with the pics.
-You might want to ask one of your classmates for their notes.
+(You wouldn't be able to understand my lecture notes-messy handwriting.)
+If you send me an email, I'll send you pictures I took of the whiteboard from the last class.
+You might want to ask your classmates for their notes.